BouMatic has many long-servicing dealers to be thankful for. One is Lang's Dairy Equipment in Decorah, Iowa.

 “The biggest change has been just the way people are milking cows,” he said.
 “From stanchion barns trying to cut down on being so labor intensive, transitioning to parlors and then parlors themselves growing in size as the number of milk cows have increased.”

 Larger operations also meant fewer operations.
-As the diaries became fewer and farther between, Lang’s area grew along with them.
+As the dairies became fewer and farther between, Lang’s area grew along with them.

 “We take care of the same number of cows in our area with the same number of employees, just the work has changed,” Engelhardt said.